nwzz/nwzz-tourpacker-client/README.md

-# Getting Started with nwzz-MediDove
+# Getting Started with nwzz-TourPacker

-This project Live Site [Live Site Link](https://nwzz-medidove.web.app).
+This project Live Site [Live Site Link](https://nwzz-tourpacker.web.app/).

 ## Description of the Project

-### This ia a Health Care organization Site.
+### This ia a Tourism organization Site.
-### Number of experienced Neuro Surgoen and Specialist of Neurology working
+### Number of experienced Guide and Staff working here.
-### Complete Treatment and Diagnostics for Blood Cancer Chemo Therapy and Medicinal treatments are available.
+### Complete Support and all types of facilities are available.
-### World Class Allergic Treatment are Available here.
+### World Class Accommodation Transport and Guide met here.
-### Dentist are also Available at our place all kinds of dental equipments and treatments available.
+### Tourist Safety Secuirity and any types of harasement is our responsibility.